romssc/porter2/README.md

 - Open a **pull request**
 - Please ensure your code is clean, covered by tests, and adheres to idiomatic Go practices.

-If you have ideas, feedback, or questions—feel free to open an issue or start a discussion.
+If you have ideas, feedback, or questions — feel free to open an issue or start a discussion.

 ## 📄 License